 R v KB (Luton Magistrates’ Court) – successful submission of no case to answer on a charge of assault PC on the basis the officers concerned had unlawfully detained the defendant and therefore were acting outside the lawful execution of their duty at the time of the alleged assault.

 Miriam has conducted a number of appeals against conviction and sentence from the magistrates’ court and the youth court to the Crown Court.
-She is currently instructed in a case referred to the Crown Court by the Criminal Cases Review Commission on the basis of a change in the understanding of the law relating to the refugee defence under section 31 of the Asylum and Immigration Act 1991.
+Recently, she successfully acted in a case referred to the Crown Court by the Criminal Cases Review Commission on the basis of a change in the understanding of the law relating to the refugee defence under section 31 of the Asylum and Immigration Act 1991.

 Miriam is particularly interested in the intersection between public and criminal law and regularly advises on challenging decisions of criminal courts and public bodies in the criminal justice system by way of judicial review.
 Miriam appeared as sole counsel before a Divisional Court in Mishra v Colchester Magistrates’ Court; Colquhoun v Stratford Magistrates’ Court EWHC 2869 (Admin), which clarified the law surrounding the 21-day time limit for applying to the magistrates’ court to state a case.
 This case has been widely reported and features in the most recent editions of Blackstone’s Criminal Practice and Archbold.